 During the procession of bride leaving the home, the oldest lady in the family would go to the rooftop of the house and she will shout “don’t bring our good luck charm”. she will be holding the arrow warp in five color cloth.

-the girls family member would go to the wedding venue in a difference party. it is a must for the girls parent to be present for the wedding.
+the girls family member would go to the wedding venue in a different party.
+It is a must for the girl’s parent to be present for the wedding.

-the new family would welcome her to the house by offering her Chang Tibetan beer and offer bowl full of tsampa, which pinch a bit and places it on her forehead and prays, she will then throw into the air as an offering to god. while other are busy in the welcome procession, they will be an old women from this family, shouting on the roof top ask the bring the good luck charm to this family.
+the new family would welcome her to the house by offering her Chang Tibetan beer and offer bowl full of tsampa, which pinch a bit and places it on her forehead and prays, she will then throw into the air as an offering to god. while others are busy in the welcome procession, they will be an old women from this family, shouting on the rooftop ask the bring the good luck charm to this family.

-As the girl enters the house she and her husband make prostration to the family altar and offer white scarf. they will then sit in order. first, the boys parent would site, then the new couple and then the girls parent would sit. after this, all the family and friends will come in line to offer white scarf and give the gifts to the new couple and their parent.
+As the girl enters the house she and her husband make prostration to the family altar and offer Khata (a white scarf).
+They will then sit in order.
+First, the boy’s parent would sit, then the new couple and then the girl’s parent would sit. after this, all the family and friends will come in line to offer a white scarf and give the gifts to the new couple and their parent.

 We often say, unlike other marriages customs our Tibetan marriage custom is more like family marriages rather than an individual marriage. after the marriage, both families is emotionally bonded together and would often meet and offer to help. the wedding ceremony itself will last from one to three days.
 Usually